-Brushing the beard can “force” these hairs to lie in the direction you want them to.
+Brushing the beard can encourage these hairs to lie in the direction you want them to.
 Usually, this would be with the grain.
 In other words, in the general direction of the majority of hairs in that area.
 This makes the beard look much neater and fuller.

-2. It gets rid of weak hair
+2. It gets rid of loose hair

 Removing them just ensures only the strong ones remain, making the beard look neater and healthier.

-They’re visible during the early stages of growth as well, maybe even more so.
-Removing them makes the awkward phase look a lot less awkward.
+It makes the awkward phase look a lot less awkward.

 3. It re-distributes oils

 This refers to both beard oil and natural sebum.
-Both of these can moisturize and nourish a growing beard.

-Actually, the sooner you start applying beard oil, the better.
+Beard oil can be a nice addition to a grooming routine.
 Again, the 3 or 4-week mark is usually a good time.